Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 1

-In the `Divergent.Finance.Messages` project, in the directory `Events`, add a new class called `PaymentSucceededEvent.cs`.
+In the `Divergent.Finance.Messages` project, add a new folder called `Events`, and then create a new class called `PaymentSucceededEvent.cs` in the `Events` namespace.
 The class should have only a single property with a public setter and a getter: id of the order.

 ```c#
 namespace Divergent.Finance.Messages.Events